 Financial Penalties-Financial penalties may apply to job seekers/participants who persistently and deliberately fail to comply with their Mutual Obligation Requirements or commit Work Refusal or Unemployment Failures.
-The Social Security (Administration) (Non-Compliance) Determination 2018 (No. 1) describes the administrative mechanisms which are to be used to monitor a job seeker's/participant's compliance and identify when they have become persistently non-compliant.
+The Social Security (Administration) (Non-Compliance) Determination 2018 (No. 1) describes when a person can be considered persistently non-compliant.
 After five Mutual Obligation Failures (or less if fast-tracked because of a serious failure) within six active months (and if the person is found able to meet their Requirements in the Capability Interview and Capability Assessment) the job seeker/participant will enter the Penalty Zone.
 Further Mutual Obligation Failures without Reasonable Excuse will result in the job seeker/participant being determined to have 'persistently committed Mutual Obligation Failures', and will result in them facing escalating Financial Penalties: